gokayfem/ComfyUI_VLM_nodes/README.md

 # 👁️ VLM_nodes

 ## LLavaLoader, LavaSampler, LLavaClipLoader Nodes
 Utilizes ```llama-cpp-python``` for integration of LLaVa models.
-You can load and use LLaVa models in GGUF format with this nodes.
+You can load and use any llm with LLaVa models in GGUF format with this nodes.
 You need to download the clip handler ```mmproj-model-f16.gguf```  from this repositories. ```python=>3.9``` is necessary.
 Put all of the files inside ```models/LLavacheckpoints```
 - [LlaVa 1.6 Mistral 7B](https://huggingface.co/cjpais/llava-1.6-mistral-7b-gguf/)
 - [LlaVa 1.5 7B](https://huggingface.co/mys/ggml_llava-v1.5-7b/)